TA

 Must Try!

 A fermented tofu dish with a pungent aroma.
-It's typically deep-fried and served with pickled cabbage and chili sauce.
-Despite its strong smell, it's a beloved street food snack.
+Typically deep-fried and served with pickled cabbage and chili sauce.
+Despite its strong smell, beloved street food snack.

 Allergens: